Support for clinically extremely vulnerable residents

 In addition, we would urge you to get both vaccinations if you have not already done so, and to test for COVID-19 twice a week.
 Remember, you can get a free taxicab to help you get your COVID-19 jab.
 If you need help to get your vaccination in the local area please call our COVID-19 helpline on 0300 123 7052 (9am-5pm Monday-Friday).

 Our Together We Can community response service is still available to provide help with food or household items to anyone who needs it, including those who are unwell or self-isolating.
-Call the team on 0300 123 7052 (Monday to Friday, 9am to 5pm), or visit our Together We Can information and support.
+Call the team on 0300 123 7052 (Monday to Friday, 9am to 5pm).